HuiruXie/CS7641_MachineLearning/README.md

-The codes are related to the course CS 7641 Machine Learning
+The codes are related to the course CS 7641 Machine Learning.